 In today's world, the "speedy trial" requirement for a criminal case insures an innocent defendant is not detained indefinitely.
-In Wyatt Earp's world, a criminal case could be brought to trial less than a month after an arrest.
-So it was with the trial of Wyatt Earp.
+In Wyatt Earp's world, a criminal case could be brought on for trial less than a month after an arrest.
+So it was with the case of Wyatt Earp.

-Arrested with Doc Holliday (on November 4, 1881), Wyatt stood trial barely three weeks later.
+Arrested with Doc Holliday (on November 4, 1881), Wyatt's hearing took place barely three weeks later.
 Fortunately for Wyatt, his friend, Wells Spicer, was the presiding judge.
 The judge allowed Wyatt to testify by reading a statement prepared by his lawyer!
 The defense lawyers had no cross-examination.